-About the Author – I want to first start by saying I have suffered with OCD for the best part of 30 years.
+I want to start by saying I have suffered with OCD for the best part of 30 years.

-I first noticed I had issues whilst I was encountering a relationship breakdown which was very traumatic.
+I first noticed I had issues whilst I was encountering a very traumatic relationship breakdown.
 The feeling of grief was just as debilitating as having someone pass away.
-You no longer can be with that person, see them or hear them.
+You no longer can be with that person, see them, or hear them.

-I was never allowed to invite friends over and if they called round we would just chat in the porch.
+I was never allowed to invite friends over and if they called around we would just chat on the porch.

 My mother was in denial and not knowing what OCD was at the time, I could not help her.